Our plan for fewer CO₂ emissions

 - Reducing emissions

-- Finding solutions with the smallest climate impact
+- Finding solutions with the smallest impact on climate change

 Since 2017, our food stores have been switching to cooling systems using natural refrigerants such as propane.
 They have less impact on global warming than the conventional variant.
 The switch will be completed by 2030 and will result in a significant reduction in emissions.